Updated: 5 days ago

-The error lies not in thinking there is a way to speed things us, but in the perception of what that way actually is.
+The error doesn't lie in thinking there is a way to speed things us, but in the perception of what that way actually is.
 Here's a hint: it is often not what you think.

-Here are some factors that will get you faster results: Having a balanced, whole-food diet, Sleeping 8 hours a night, drinking a lot of water, meditating, smiling, resting sufficiently between workouts, loving yourself, etc.
+These are some examples of things that will get you faster results: Having a balanced, whole-food-based diet, Sleeping 8 hours a night, drinking a lot of water, meditating, smiling, resting sufficiently between workouts, loving yourself, being consistent.

 Lifting heavier weights will not necessarily give you better or faster results.

-As you probably know, training is a matter of repetition, which means that in order to succeed, you need to play the long game.
+Seeing results in training, is a matter of repetition and time.
+That means that in order to succeed, you need to play the long game.

-Lifting to a point that endangers your health and might cause injury, which can potentially cause a partial to complete halt of your training, and will be thus, counterproductive to getting the results you want.
+Lifting to a point that endangers your health and might cause injury.
+An injury might partially or completely halt of your training, and is pretty counterproductive to getting the results you want.
 I wouldn't exactly call getting injured over bad form "playing the long game".

-So remember – faster results can be achieved, but they are dependent on your daily habits and lifestyle, and not on the weight you lift.
+So remember – faster results can be achieved, but they are dependent much more on your daily habits, consistency in training and lifestyle.
+Not so much on the weight you move.

 2. Not understanding what “success” of an exercise is:

-For some people, getting the bar from point A to point B means they have succeeded in the exercise.
+For some people, getting the bar from point A to point B means they have performed an exercise well.

 Unfortunately, that is not the only criterion to the success of an exercise.

 Even in a powerlifting competition, where the main idea is to get the bar from point A to point B, there are rules.
-For example, if you lift your butt or head or from the bench, or if you detach your feet from the ground while bench pressing – you are disqualified.
+For example, if a competitor detaches their butt or head or from the bench while bench pressing – they are disqualified.

-There is a reason for most rules.
+There is a reason for these rules.
 Most of the time, rules are there to keep you safe.

-Again, you want to play the long game.
-Before every training session, don’t think of successfully completing the session, or successfully completing a year of training, or even four years – think of how you can successfully train for the rest of your life.
+The take-home point here: don’t think of successfully completing a single workout session, or successfully completing a year of training - think of how you can successfully train for the rest of your life.

 Here is our general rule: If your last rep was as easy as your first – something is off.